 Find the clues, follow the path, and you will be rewarded.

 Chaaya shined her light on the Institute again.
 Her apprehension was dwarfed by her need.
 Completing this initiation meant she would finally have friends and no longer be an outcast.
 No more lonely lunches, no more bullying, no more walking the halls of Windsor Forest High alone.

 She cracked open the door on the right and stepped inside.
-The door closed behind her with a thump, causing Chaaya to jump.
+The door closed behind her with a thump and Chaaya jumped.

 The Institute was as grand as she expected.
 The floors were marble and chandeliers hung from the ceiling.
 A long oriental rug ran from the front door to the grand staircase.

 There was a room to the right of the entrance.
 Chaaya shined her light on the door.
 In the center of the mahogany door was a bright, red trident.